twiddler/peekrs/README.md

 # How it works

-The server watches the specified directory for file changes.
-When a file changes, it notifies clients via a WebSocket.
+`peekrs` watches the specified directory for file changes.
+When a file changes, `peekrs` notifies clients via a WebSocket.
 The client then requests the new file.
 Simple.
 Effective.
 Goated. 🐐

 # Supported files

+I use `peekrs` for continuously rendering HTML files in a web browser while working on them in a text editor.
+However, in principle, one could use it with other file types, too.

-This started out for viewing HTML files as rendered by the browser.
-However, in principle, one could view any file with it.
-I added some MIME types for the most popular files one might want to view rendered.
+`peekrs` serves the correct MIME types for the most popular files one might want to continuously render in a web browser.
+It serves unknown files as binaries.
 If you'd like to add a MIME type, feel free to open a pull request.

 # Installation